Is the Black Hills Playhouse handicapped accessible?

 What to Wear

 There is no dress code at the BHP, but most people dress casually.
 We are located in a forest at a high elevation.
 Days are warm, but evenings are usually quite cool.
 We recommend a jacket or sweater to layer over lighter clothing.
 Parking is located in grassy and uneven areas.
 Comfortable, sturdy shoes are a must to navigate this uneven terrain.
 Rain is common in the afternoons and evenings, so it’s not a bad idea to have a pair of boots and a raincoat or umbrella stashed in your vehicle.
-There is no way to use the restrooms or get to the Snack Bar without going outside.
 We also recommend bug spray for those sensitive to insect bites.

 The BHP is located in the middle of Custer State Park - there are no fences to keep animals in or out.
 Common wildlife sightings range from mice and chipmunks to bats and birds to buffalo, deer, elk, mountain lions, and bighorn sheep.
 Many animals look docile, but they all have one thing in common…they are wild and can be very dangerous.
 We encourage you to take pictures, but please do so from a safe distance.
 Every once in a while, a bird or bat gets in the theatre.
 Don’t worry, the show will go on!